jpedro/jpedro.github.io/random.md

 ## Coding

 Coding does something to your brain.
-Basically it structures it.
+It structures it.

 Maybe other activities do that too but if you code long enough you will inevitably arrive at a hairy mess you created and you will need to fix